 The apostle Paul was thankful to the Lord for the spiritual gifts and ministries He bestows upon the Church and upon His people individually.
 In chapter 12 Paul had written of supernatural gifts given by the Holy Spirit, such things as prophecy, healings, and miracles.
 In Ephesians 4:11 Paul wrote about five ministry gifts Jesus gives: apostles, prophets, evangelists, pastors, and teachers.
 In the verse just above, Paul was thanking God for the supernatural ability to speak in tongues, which was the biblical evidence of Paul’s (and our) baptism with the Holy Spirit.

-These are things a Christian should be excited about … and deeply thankful to God — Father, Son, and Holy Spirit.
+These are things a Christian should be excited about … and deeply grateful to God — Father, Son, and Holy Spirit.
 God has not left His people powerless.
 He has given His Church Spirit-anointed pastors, elders, and other spiritual leaders.
 He has endowed His people with the power of the baptism with the Spirit and with the manifestation of the various supernatural gifts of the Spirit.
 Our responses should daily be: “Thank you, Lord!”

 We could go on listing many more things for which to thank God.
 But let’s let Paul’s exhortation suffice as a summary.
 The blessings and goodness of God to us are so many and so varied that we can sum them up in Paul’s words: “…always giving thanks to God the Father for everything…”